mtszkarbowiak/ktl/Docs/Allocators.md

 ## Lifecycle

-Allocation lifecycle is closely bound with lifecycle of data object.
-One binding can represent one allocation, thus requesting allocation twice without deallocation in between is illegal. **Deallocation must take place before destruction (or assignment).** The lifecycle can also be presented as an [automata](Images/AllocDataAutomata.svg).
+The allocation lifecycle is closely tied to the lifecycle of the data object.
+A single binding represents one allocation; thus, requesting allocation twice without deallocation in between is illegal.
+Deallocation must occur before destruction or reassignment.
+This lifecycle can also be represented as an [automaton](Images/AllocDataAutomata.svg).

 ```cpp
 MyAlloc alloc{};